3.1 Library Cards | 3.2 Loan Rules | 3.3 Fees for Services | 3.4 Interlibrary Loan | 3.5 Confidentiality of Library Patron Records | Appendix D

 It is important to note that access and information about all patron records is strictly the responsibility of the individual member institutions that comprise the Holston Associated Libraries, Inc. consortium.
 No consortium member is to surrender any records at any time to anyone without a duly executed search warrant, subpoena or other legally enforceable court order.
 No member library will grant access to any records other than their own by law enforcement officials or other parties.

 The staff member who is first approached by a government investigator should notify their Director immediately.
 That Director will then notify the other members of the HAL Executive Board and keep the board apprised.

-3 weeks (excludes Libby/Overdrive Materials, Interlibrary Loan Items, and New and High demand materials)
+21-day checkout period (excludes Libby/Overdrive Materials, Hoopla Materials, Interlibrary Loan Items, and New and High demand materials)

-New and High demand items—14 day check out period
+New and High Demand Items (includes Playaway Launchpads, and Library of Things)–14 day check out period

-2 renewals, 3 weeks each (excludes Libby/Overdrive materials, Interlibrary loan items, and New and High demand materials)
+2 renewals, 3 weeks each (excludes digital materials, Interlibrary loan items, and New and High demand materials)